How to Make Scented Wax Sachets

 - dried flowers or herbs

-- essential oil (your choice of scent)
+- essential oils (your choice of scent)

-- mold
+- a mold (optional release spray)

 Beeswax